justinchoi001/liferay-learn-0/docs/en/02-getting-started/walking-through-the-development-life-cycle.md

 ### Option 1: Deploying Through the Command Line Interface

 The quickest way to deploy services from a repository locally is by using the Command Line Interface (CLI).
-See []() for more information on setting up the CLI.
+See [Using the Command Line Interface]() for more information on setting up the CLI.

 First, log in to the CLI: